SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserLaunchProtocol.md

 The sequence diagram below (Figure 1) should be used as a guideline for the normal launch interactions among the secure browser, landing site, and the test delivery system (TDS).

 1. The Secure Browser shall open the hard-coded landing site URL upon launch.
-1. The student selects an appropriate testing site (e.g. California Summative).
+1. The user/student selects an appropriate testing site (e.g. California Summative).
-1. The browser is redirected to the selected state site and stores the URL for future use if a URL option is provided (StoreURL).
+1. The browser is redirected to the selected state site and stores the URL for future use if a URL option is provided for that URL (StoreURL).
 1. The student enters authentication information into the TDS login page.
 1. The student begins the test after being authenticated and authorized.
 1. Future connection attempts will have the Secure Browser immediately redirect to the previously selected testing site, if that option was selected.